paypal/paypal-js/README.md

 -   Enforce async loading the JS SDK up front so when it's time to render the buttons to your buyer, they render immediately.
 -   Abstract away the complexity around loading the JS SDK with the global [PayPalScriptProvider](https://paypal.github.io/react-paypal-js/?path=/docs/example-paypalscriptprovider--default) component.
 -   Support dispatching actions to reload the JS SDK and re-render components when global parameters like `currency` change.
--   Easy to use components for all the different PayPal product offerings:
+-   Easy to use components for all the different Braintree/PayPal product offerings:
     -   [PayPalButtons](https://paypal.github.io/react-paypal-js/?path=/docs/example-paypalbuttons--default)
     -   [PayPalMarks](https://paypal.github.io/react-paypal-js/?path=/docs/example-paypalmarks--default)
     -   [PayPalMessages](https://paypal.github.io/react-paypal-js/?path=/docs/example-paypalmessages--default)